cheresandreea/Star_Journal/README.md

 Star App Journal works **seamlessly offline**, storing all changes locally and **synchronizing automatically** when the device is back online.

 - ✅ **Offline**
-  - Create, read, update, and delete stars (stored locally in SQLite)
+  - Create stars (stored locally in SQLite)
 - 🔁 **Sync**
   - Upon reconnection, all local changes are pushed to the server